ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 property dependencies are provided in the :ref:`create property<community__properties__create>` documentation.

 To update the property's definition complete the required information and click on **Save**.
-Alternatively, clicking on **Delete** will, upon confirmation delete the property as well as any existing values provided by your community members.
+Alternatively, clicking on **Delete** will, upon confirmation, delete the property as well as any existing values provided by your community members.
 Finally, clicking on **Cancel** will close the popup without any action.

 .. _community__properties__ordering: